National coat of arms: Socialist state emblems

 Many countries which came under the influence of the Soviet Union during the 20th century took after the design of the State Emblem of the Soviet Union, created in the 1920s.
 The forms followed a very common pattern and since these national emblems were used in the same way as traditional heraldic coats of arms, even if they did not follow the rules of heraldry, they have been called "socialist heraldry".
-Many of them incorporated symbols of industry and agriculture, the hammer and sickle, a raising sun and the red star of communism.
+Many of them incorporated symbols of industry and agriculture (particularly wheat), the hammer and sickle, a raising sun and the red star of communism.
 It was not uncommon to show landscapes and weapons, as can be seen in the examples below.
 When giving up communism, most of these countries returned to traditional heraldry – see for instance the coats of arms of Bulgaria, Georgia, Hungary, and Romania.

 The designs of socialist heraldry also influenced some non-socialist states, such as Italy.
 In particular, the emblem of Italy, shaped as a Roman wreath, comprises a white five-pointed star, the Stella d'Italia (English: "Star of Italy"), which is the oldest national symbol of Italy, since it dates back to ancient Greece, with a thin red border, superimposed upon a five-spoked cogwheel, standing between an olive branch to the left side and an oak branch to the right side.
 The cogwheel surrounding the star refers to Article 1 of the Constitution of the Italian Republic, which states: "Italy is a democratic republic, built on labour."